robinweser/radium-plugin-prefix-all/README.md

 ```
 Radium plugin that adds all vendor prefixes independent of which userAgent was passed.
 It works similar to [Autoprefixer](https://github.com/postcss/autoprefixer) which also adds every possible vendor prefix, but uses [inline-style-prefixer](https://github.com/rofrischmann/inline-style-prefixer): a prefixer especially for inline styles written in javascript.

-## Warning
-For now it does not resolve [special plugins](https://github.com/rofrischmann/inline-style-prefixer#special-plugins) such as legacy specifications of flexbox.
-Therefore be sure to also include Radium's default prefixer which is also based on [inline-style-prefixer](https://github.com/rofrischmann/inline-style-prefixer)  to resolve those.

 #### Opera prefixes
 It will not add Opera's `O`-prefix since Opera switched to `Webkit` since version 15.